OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-01.md

 ## Genesis 1:23

-And there was evening, and there was morning—the fifth day.
+And so, with evening and morning, there concluded the fifth day.

 ## Genesis 1:24